ISNIT0/log-complexity-comparison/README.md

 The output is a JSON file and an HTML report, describing which files need more logging attention.

 Code complexity is known to be a good indicator of bugs, and logging is known to make debugging and bug tracking easier.
 It stands to reason we should consistently log our complex code, especially in large systems.

+## Thoughts from application
+Having looked at results in detail and attempted to use them to improve logging, it seems this specific heuristic on it's own is not 100% helpful.
+Some code may be quite readable (e.g. using function chaining and RXJava), but appear to the complexity algorithm to be difficult to read.
+In order to fully assess this, a wider variety of apps and code-bases will need to be tested.